raehmann/MSc-Code/README.rst

 The file named Unitary_solution.jl solves a differential equation system.
 The solution of this computation is needed for some of the other files.
 The files Variables.jl, UnitaryQTable.jl, Rewardfield.jl, and LocationsAndActions.jl contain modules, which aid Agent.jl.

+The two .toml files contain the used package versions.

 Documentation structure
 -----------------------
 # "" = Comments